 My aphantasic interview partners rarely sketch and feel like they cannot translate their abstract imagination into pictures.
 Therefore, they prefer working on abstract or conceptual projects.
 My hyperphantasic interview partner generates clear mental images and only sketches them for precision or to communicate his ideas to others.
 Otherwise, he views sketching as a waste of time.

 My hyperphantasic interview partner noticed early in school that his imagination seemed to be more vivid than those of his peers, while the aphantasic designers I interviewed only found out about their inability to visualize during their bachelor studies.
 All of them are glad to have not discovered their aphantasia sooner, assuming that they might have chosen a different career path out of the fear of not being creative enough.
-They don’t feel at all restricted by their lack of visual imagination and are, compared to other designers, less inclined to hold onto the first idea that pops into their head.
-Additionally, they observed no differences as compared to other designers with regards to the amount of time or help they need to finish a project.
+They don’t feel at all restricted by their lack of visual imagination and are, compared to other designers, less inclined to hold onto the first idea that pops into their heads.
+Additionally, they observed no differences as compared to other designers with regard to the amount of time or help they need to finish a project.
 On the other hand, the hyperphantasic designer says his vivid imagination causes an obsession with details that often leads him to spend more time on a project than he should.

 One of my aphantasic interview partners even created her own design tool that generates unexpected images to serve as a starting point for new projects – doing what she cannot do in her mind.
 Similar to that, another designer with weak mental imagery told me in of my experiments: